Friday 22 July 2016

 With London and Sydney in the midst of a housing crisis, land is becoming increasingly scarce, building heights are rising and the impact on communities is worsening.
 Now more than ever, we need to make the most of sites through an ‘every millimetre matters’ philosophy in order to deliver the number and quality of homes needed.

 In her keynote address, Jo McCafferty will look at how housing typologies have evolved in Europe over the past 60 years and how this evolution can inform design in the future.
 Specifically, she will focus on the concept of shared spaces within buildings and neighbourhoods, citing case studies from some trailblazing architects of this era.
 Their work, which offered clear social benefits to residents and communities, continues to influence design across Europe.

 Multigenerational Living: New Housing Models For Social And Environmental Sustainability

-Presented by Stephen Pimbley, Director, Spark Architects
+Stephen Pimbley, Director, Spark Architects

 As the aged populations increase and the profile of this generation changes, new challenges and demands are placed on architects to develop alternative aged-care housing models.